Welcome to Nottinghamshire

 Nottinghamshire is also a good spot to base yourself for heading out further afield to explore central England.
 The Peak District and the Lincolnshire Wolds are both within striking distance, and offer contrasting scenery for those wishing to explore a more rural experience.

-Clumber Park 6 miles Idyllic walks with amazing scenery and wildlife, all nestled in the remains of Clumber's history.
-Great to explore by bike.
-Visit the website
+Idyllic walks with amazing scenery and wildlife, all nestled in the remains of Clumber's history.
+Great to explore parkland by bike.
+Visit the Gothic-style chapel, often referred to a

 Ride the rapids on the 700m white water course or simply laze away an hour or two boating on the lake - great fun for everyone!